Trapping and commutative Boolean networks: Introduction

 Section \ref{section:Lille} is devoted to idempotent commutative networks, which we refer to as \textbf{Lille networks}.
 We make four main contributions with regards to Lille networks. \begin{itemize} \item Firstly, we give four alternate definitions of Lille networks, including those in Table \ref{table:characterisation}, in Theorem \ref{theorem:Lille_definitions}.

-\item Secondly, we study the properties of networks with triangular (i.e. acyclic with loops) or oriented trapping / general asynchronous / asynchronous graphs and relate them to idempotent networks in Theorem \ref{theorem:graphs_triangular}.
+\item Secondly, we study the properties of networks with triangular (i.e. acyclic with loops) or oriented asynchronous / general asynchronous / trapping graphs and relate them to idempotent networks in Theorem \ref{theorem:graphs_triangular}.
 In particular, a trapping network is fixable (i.e. its asynchronous attractors are fixed points) if and only if every trapspace contains a fixed point.

 \item Thirdly, we consider the fifth main class of networks in this paper, namely \textit{globally idempotent networks}.
 Lille networks are exactly the commutative globally idempotent networks.
 In Theorem \ref{theorem:globally_idempotent_definitions}, we prove that globally idempotent networks are trapping and we provide the alternate definitions of globally idempotent networks in Table \ref{table:characterisation}.